 Top with chopped bell peppers, serrano or jalapeno, black beans, and shredded Mexican cheese.
 Pop the sheet back in the oven for 3-4 more minutes or until the cheese is melted.
 Take it out and add sliced avocado, cilantro, and a squeeze of lime.
 That’s it!

 This recipes yields about 2-3 servings as a snack.
 It’s great for the Super Bowl or any game day, or just as an afternoon treat.
+You could even use my Easy Baked Parsnip Chips as a base if you didn’t have radishes on hand.

 For other fun ways to use radishes, check out: